tilltue/TLPhotoPicker/README.md

 ```
 In this code, we show an overlay when the height and width required values are not satisified.

-- When you instanciate a `TLPhotosPickerViewController` subclass, you can pass a closure called `canSelectAsset` to handle the selection according to some rules.
+- When you instanciate a `TLPhotosPickerViewController` subclass, you can pass a closure called `canSelectAsset` to handle the selection according to some rules.  ( or delegate)

 ```Swift
 //use delegate